unilock/simply-boots/README.md

-# Fabric Example Mod
+# Simply Boots

+A small Fabric mod that adds many boots from Terraria to Minecraft.

-## Setup
+## Getting Started

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+The mod's advancements provide the player with the appropriate locations to find all of the base boots.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Simply Boots is provided under the LGPL-3.0 license.